Sunday, July 9, 2017

 My daughter was not happy about that at all.

-We went several miles in the wrong direction when I said, I think we are going in the wrong direction.
+We went several miles in the wrong direction when I said, We are going in the wrong direction.

-I said to the driver, the Publix where we need to go is not far from the first one because I remember coming back down West Flager St.
+I told the driver that the Publix we need to go to is not far from the first one, because I remember coming back down West Flagler St.

 We arrived at the correct Publix pharmacy, and I got in line to pick up my daughter's prescription.